Welcome to the 2020 London South CTT Club events Programme.

 #Such as SNELL B95, ANSI Z90.4, AUS/NZ 2063:96, DIN 33-954, CPSC or EN 1078.
 The current British Standard BS 6863 is primarily intended for use by young riders and is not intended to provide a complete specification for helmets for high speed or long distance riding.
 These are not LSDC recommendations, however they are a starting point for you to begin the search for the best helmet for you.
 All British safety kite standards normally start with BSI.

-Whilst not compulsory, please consider the following recommendations:
+Whilst not compulsory, please consider the following recommendation:

 It is important that the nationally recognised signs are placed in accordance with the Course Risk Assessment, however, to be effective a sign must be visible and secure.
 It should also provide sufficient time for a driver or rider to absorb and react to its message, signs should: